gvwilson/thirdbit/fiction/in-heck/outline.md

 - Rusty River: runs through the Mire
 - Sandy Bend: another town (not visited but mentioned)

-- Regulators: constabulary (never explain who they report to)
+- Operators: constabulary (never explain who they report to)

 ## Characters